robotology-playground/WBI-Toolbox/README.md

     LDPATH_SUFFIX = 'YOUR_ENV_DYLD_LIBRARY_PATH'
     chmod -w .matlab7rc.sh
 ```
 - **Additional notes.** In case Matlab has trouble finding a specific library, a workaround is to launch it preloading the variable `LD_PRELOAD` (or `DYLD_INSERT_LIBRARIES` on Mac OS X) with the location of the missing library.
+On Linux you might also have trouble with libstdc++.so since Matlab comes with its own.
+To use your system's libstdc++ you would need to launch Matlab as:

+`LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6.0.19   matlab`

 ###### Using the Simulink Library
 Internally, the toolbox uses YARP's ResourceFinder (http://goo.gl/4zAS6r).
 When you first pull this repository you will download some default .ini files for each robot for which we have used the Toolbox (i.e. iCubGenova01, iCubGenova03, icubGazeboSim).
-These .ini files can be found in `${CODYCO_ROOT}/src/simulink/libraries/wbInterface/conf/wbit`.
+These .ini files can be found in `${CODYCO_SUPERBUILD_ROOT}/codyco/WBIToolbox/libraries/wbInterface/conf/wbit`.
 If you want to use this toolbox with a different robot, you can create a new .ini file in which you set the following parameters:

 - **robot**:     robot name (i.e. icubGazeboSim, iCubGenova01, etc).
 - **local**:     prefix of the YARP ports that the WBI will open.